Jonathan Tweet: Career

-The third edition of Over the Edge, with a new setting and new rules, was released June 1, 2019.
+On June 1, 2019, the third edition of Over the Edge was released, with a new setting and new rules.

 Religious views

 An atheist since grade school, Tweet has devoted much of his personal website to his views on religion, in particular on the historical Jesus.
 He also blogs about religion on the Secular Sunday School blog.

 My plan was to demonstrate hell to be absurd...
 One Sunday, I screwed up my courage and announced to the teacher, "I don't believe in Hell."

 The teacher responded with "I don't either."

 With the initial foray against dogma a total failure, I called off the whole assault.
 Speaking my mind would have to wait for college.